Kishu: Health

 The Kishu Ken is a fairly healthy dog breed that does not suffer from health conditions common to more popular and refined breeds, but there is still very limited data on the breed in or out of its country of origin.
 Current data through the public Finnish health database KoiraNet suggests that the Kishu Ken may not be as prone to joint deformities as its sibling breeds, where the majority of tested Kishu Ken have been evaluated as having deformity-free hip joints.
 Elbows have, thus far, had the least favorable evaluations in the Kishu Ken, and elbow dysplasia may be something to screen for in Kishu Ken as more breed-specific data becomes available.

 Instead of physical deformities that cause health issues, Kishu Ken appear to be prone to allergies and autoimmune illnesses or skin conditions.
 These are not typically life-threatening, but can require lifelong treatment through regulated diet, environmental awareness, allergy medication, or even steroids depending on the individual.
 Allergies to grass and dust mites have had particular mention among Kishu Ken owners.
 Autoimmune conditions vary, but a handful of individuals have an allergy-like immune response that causes sores and dermatitis which often responds to and is treated with common steroids.
 Addison's Disease is also noted in the breed, which is an autoimmune condition that causes an error in hormone production in the adrenal glands.
 Hypothyroidism is also sometimes observed.
-In dogs, the most common form of hypothyroidism in dogs is caused by an autoimmune condition, and the Kishu may be at particular risk due to the overall autoimmune condition in the breed.
+In dogs, the most common form of hypothyroidism is caused by an autoimmune condition, and the Kishu may be at particular risk due to the overall autoimmune condition in the breed.

 Eyes are another moderate concern in Kishu Ken.
 The most common deformity of the eye is known as Persistent Pupillary Membranes according to the Finnish health database.
 This may or may not cause vision impairment, and each dog must be evaluated on a case-by-case basis by a simple eye test.
 This is not a life-threatening disease and typically requires no treatment.
 The other known issue is entropion, a genetic defect affecting the eye in which the eyelid turns inward and the lashes scratch the eyeball.
 This is likely connected in part to the triangular shape of the eye in the Kishu Ken.
 Entropion requires surgery to prevent the loss of vision in the eye and continual pain to the dog.
 Recently, juvenile cataracts have been seen in the breed.

 The AKC Kishu Ken parent club has submitted the Kishu Ken to the Orthopedic Foundation for Animals (OFA) for their CHIC (Canine Health Information Center) program.
 Recommending screenings for breeding Kishu Ken are eyes, thyroid, dentition, DNA banking, and joints.